 How brain activity can lead to complex and flexible behavioral outputs has fascinated neuroscientists and philosophers alike.
 There is mounting evidence that complex behaviors result from the activity of a multitude of simpler (sometimes competing) circuits.
 Yet, our understanding of even the simplest circuits remains spotty, in part because available technology has limited researchers to studying only one or a few aspects of a circuit at a time.
 We stand at the cusp of a revolution in recording and imaging technology that will ultimately allow us to investigate comprehensively how the fundamental biological building blocks of the human brain are constructed and fit together.
 Even now, the limitations mentioned no longer apply to certain less complex, more experimentally approachable brains.
 These provide attractive stepping stones for understanding our own complex brain.
-The relatively simple nervous system of the European medicinal leech will be used to develop insights about how the activity of all the cells in a nervous system together produce individual behaviors from overlapping functional networks, a phenomenon that—at a much larger scale and undoubtedly with many complexities added—is also crucial to human brain function.
+We use the relatively simple nervous system of the European medicinal leech to develop insights about how the activity of all the cells in a nervous system together produce individual behaviors from overlapping functional networks, a phenomenon that—at a much larger scale and undoubtedly with many complexities added—is also crucial to human brain function.

 Obtaining information from the environment to guide behavior is one of the most fundamental functions of nervous systems.
 Most animals combine cues from multiple sensory modalities to gain information about their environments.
 When individual cues are not 100% reliable, combining cues greatly aids decision making and it makes behavior more robust under variable circumstances.
 My lab studies the neuronal basis for such ``multisensory integration'' in the medicinal leech Hirudo verbana.
 Hirudo is an obligate sanguivore that preferentially feeds on mammalian blood.
 It lives on the bottom of shallow ponds.
 When a mammal steps into the water and splashes around, the leech will swim toward the source of the disturbance to find its prey.
 Leeches can find their prey in total darkness, relying on water-wave sensors on their skin.
 Remarkably, they can also find their prey using sensory stimuli alone: when placed in a shallow tank, they will swim toward a disturbance in a second tank placed above theirs but mechanically isolated from it.
 Under more general circumstances, cues from both modalities are available, and leeches must either combine the two modalities, or decide which one is more reliable and selectively ignore the other.
 The goal of my lab is to find out how their nervous system solves this challenge and produces a coherent decision for subsequent motion.